-The 2018-2019 Meritorious Awards for Diversity & Inclusion were presented to Claire Whitlinger, an assistant professor of sociology, and Emilee O’Brien ’17, a Post-Baccalaureate Fellow for Social Justice and Community-Engaged Learning through the Center for Inclusive Communities.
+The 2018-2019 Meritorious Awards for Diversity, Equity and Inclusion were presented to Claire Whitlinger, an assistant professor of sociology, and Emilee O’Brien ’17, a Post-Baccalaureate Fellow for Social Justice and Community-Engaged Learning through the Center for Inclusive Communities.
 The Rosa Bodkin Award was presented to Erik Ortiz class of 2020.
 Read the press release.

-The 2017-2018 Meritorious Awards for Diversity and Inclusion were presented to Scott Salzman, a member of the library faculty, and Allyson Brown, associate director for multicultural recruitment.
+The 2017-2018 Meritorious Awards for Diversity, Equity and Inclusion were presented to Scott Salzman, a member of the library faculty, and Allyson Brown, associate director for multicultural recruitment.
 Read the press release.

-The 2016-2017 Meritorious Awards for Diversity and Inclusion were presented to Akan Malici, associate professor of politics and international Affairs, and Mike Winiski, interim executive director of community-engaged learning.
+The 2016-2017 Meritorious Awards for Diversity, Equity and Inclusion were presented to Akan Malici, associate professor of politics and international Affairs, and Mike Winiski, interim executive director of community-engaged learning.
 Read the press release.

 The recipients of the 2015-2016 inaugural awards were Dr. Steve O’Neill, professor of history; Carol Hagood, assistant director at the Center for Academic Success; and 2016 Furman graduate Liza Veilleux of Charlotte, N.C.
 Read the press release.

-Interested in promoting diversity and inclusion at Furman University?
+Interested in promoting diversity, equity, and inclusion at Furman University?
 Do you have an idea that will further the Diversity Vision of Furman?
-If so, learn how to apply for a Diversity and Inclusion Mini-Grant.
+If so, learn how to apply for a Diversity, Equity and Inclusion Mini-Grant.